jonashaag/jonas.lophus.org/about.rst

 I have been a free software contributor since 2006, either through bug reports, documentation or patches.

+Most of my projects_ are written in the Python programming language.

 I study computer science in `Karlsruhe, Germany <http://kit.edu/study/>`_.

-Most of my projects_ are written in the Python programming language.
+Besides hacking I also enjoy playing the guitar, listening to music_, tennis and sports in general, cooking, volunteering, ...

+I may be available for hire if your project is interesting (our you pay well :-)

 You can get in touch